Deuteronomy

 Even with the past experiences, the people had refused to trust in the Lord.
 Moses reminded them that they had the pillar of fire and the cloud as a visual representation of the fact that God was with them but they still refused to trust in Him.

-When the Lord heard what you said, he was angry and solemnly swore: 'No one from this evil generation shall see the good land I swore to give your ancestors, except Caleb son of Jephunneh.
-He will see it, and I will give him and his descendants the land he set his feet on, because he followed the Lord wholeheartedly.'
+"ADONAI heard what you were saying, became angry and swore, 'Not a single one of these people, this whole evil generation, will see the good land I swore to give to your ancestors, except Kalev the son of Y'funeh - he will see it; I will give him and his descendants the land he walked on, because he has fully followed ADONAI.'

 Moses reminds the people that their lack of faith led to disobedience which led to their ancestors perishing in the desert.
 He reminds them that only Caleb had trusted in the Lord and so survived to this point.

-Because of you the Lord became angry with me also and said, 'You shall not enter it, either.
-But your assistant Joshua son of Nun, will enter it.
-Encourage him, because he will lead Israel to inherit it.
-And the little ones that you said would be taken captive, your children who do not yet know good from bad - they will enter the land.
-I will give it to them and they will take possession of it.
-But as for you, turn around and set out toward the desert along the route to the Red Sea.'
+"Also, because of you ADONAI was angry with me and said, 'You too will not go in there.
+Y'hoshua the son of Nun, your assistant -he will go in there.
+So encourage him, because he will enable Isra'el to take possession of it.
+Moreover, your little ones, who you said would be taken as booty, and your children who don't yet know good from bad - they will go in there; I will give it to them, and they will have possession of it.
+But as for yourselves, turn around and head into the desert by the road to the Sea of Suf.'

 Moses reminds them of his own disobedience and the fact that even he would not be entering the land.
 He reminds them of how their ancestors were told to go back towards the Red Sea.
 This was a return to the place where God had delivered them from the hand of the Egyptians.